-This was back when Jimmy Buffett was establishing his ownership over the calypso-flavoured country genre in North America—when he appeared on the back of album covers looking more like someone who tweets at KFC than a man who now earns a metric boatload of money every year, owns his own beer label, and was heralded by Bob Dylan as one of his favourite songwriters.
-Throughout the 70s Buffett endeared himself to everyone who would rather play than work with his care-free, languid rhythm and strangely poetic tales of beach life that pondered such subjects as being hungover and wanting chocolate milk and dreaming about cheeseburgers.
+This was back when Jimmy Buffett was establishing his ownership over the calypso-flavored country genre in North America—when he appeared on the back of album covers looking more like someone who tweets at KFC than a man who now earns a metric boatload of money every year, owns his own beer label, and was heralded by Bob Dylan as one of his favorite songwriters.
+Throughout the 70s, Buffett endeared himself to everyone who would rather play than work with his carefree, languid rhythm and strangely poetic tales of beach life that pondered such subjects as being hungover and wanting chocolate milk and dreaming about cheeseburgers.

 Buffett's songs are about afternoon boozin', sunburnt tourists, and cruising by the seat of your pants.
-They're postcards from the guy with the guitar at the youth hostel who never stopped travelling.
+They're postcards from the guy with the guitar at the youth hostel who never stopped traveling.
 They appear on albums and tours with authentically chill names like Summerzcool and Last Mango in Paris, and they provide the framework for the lifestyle to which the Maple Reefer Club Members have subscribed.
 Buffett's musical rhetoric is like if "Hakuna Matata" was stiffly blended and served over ice.
-It imagines a place where you don't need a beach, a hammock or underpaid resort staff to be on vacation, but just your favourite drink, a shirt that's ready to hang loose and a few people willing to sing along.
+It imagines a place where you don't need a beach, a hammock, or underpaid resort staff to be on vacation, but just your favorite drink, a shirt that's ready to hang loose, and a few people willing to sing along.